19davide91/19davide91/README.md

 A Junior Web Developer initiating a career in this exciting field.
 <br/>
 This journey started by attending the ironhack Web Development bootcamp where I completed my first projects, and was able to get lots of hands-on experience.
-That was when my interest in the area became a passion!
+That was when my interest in the area became a passion.
 <br/>
 At the moment I am familiar with HTML, CSS, JavaScript, and React, but I am continuously working on other challenges to continue to improve my skills and learn more everyday.
 <br/>